 Federal government contracting can be a way to start a small business.
 The market is worth over $100 billion in sales to small businesses each year.
 Providing services or products to the government is quite different than selling to the commercial sector.

-Government contracts can guarantee ongoing revenue to your business.
+Government contracts can guarantee ongoing revenue for your business.
 A stable cash flow enables a business to develop marketing budgets, hire staff and grow their business intelligently.
-Reoccurring monthly business generated from government contracts can also hedge against months that are slow.
+The reoccurring monthly business generated from government contracts can also hedge against months that are slow.
 In fact, many contracts have 3-5 continuous year contract terms.
 Keep in mind though it can take 30 to 90 days to get paid.
 But once the payments start you are usually fine.

 The procurement process for a government contract is extensive.
 You can speed up this process by marketing to government customers that have a budget.
 That can be like finding a needle in the haystack.
 The government goes through cycles for services.
 Sometimes they ramp up contractors and some years they ramp up on civilian employees.